History of Judi Dench in Timeline

 2020: Roles in Artemis Fowl, Six Minutes to Midnight, and Blithe Spirit

-In 2020, Judi Dench appeared in "Artemis Fowl", "Six Minutes to Midnight", and "Blithe Spirit", receiving generally mixed to negative reviews for these films.
+In 2020, Judi Dench appeared in "Artemis Fowl", "Six Minutes to Midnight", and "Blithe Spirit".

-In October 2021, Judi Dench joined the cast of "Allelujah", a film adaptation of Alan Bennett's play.
+In October 2021, Judi Dench was announced to be joining the cast of Allelujah, a film adaptation of Alan Bennett's play.

 On December 31, 2022, at Hogmanay, Judi Dench joined Sharleen Spiteri for an impromptu performance of ABBA's "Waterloo" at the Fife Arms hotel in Braemar.